w3c/performance-timeline/README.md

 The `observe()` method can be called with either an 'entryTypes' array or with a single 'type' string, as detailed below.
 Those modes cannot be mixed, or an exception will be thrown.

+#### PerformanceObserverCallback

+The callback passed onto `PerformanceObserver` upon construction is a `PerformanceObserverCallback`.
+It is a void callback with the following parameters:

+* `entries`: a `PerformanceObserverEntryList` object containing the list of entries being dispatched in the callback.
+* `observer`: the `PerformanceObserver` object that is receiving the above entries.
+* `hasDroppedEntries`: a `boolean` indicating whether `observer` is currently observing an `entryType` for which at least one entry has been lost due to the corresponding buffer being full.
+See the buffered flag [section](#buffered-flag).

 #### `supportedEntryTypes`

 The static `PerformanceObserver.supportedEntryTypes` returns an array of the `entryType` values which the user agent supports, sorted in alphabetical order.